near/NEPs/specs/Standards/MultiToken/Core.md

   memo: string|null,
 ) {}

-// Returns `true` if the token was transferred from the sender's account.

 // Transfer token and call a method on a receiver contract.
 A successful
 // workflow will end in a success execution outcome to the callback on the MT